Previous Humanities Forum 1999-2020

 1999-2000

-Context, Interpretation, and Pleasure: Faculty Panel I – moderated by Kelley Bell, UMBC
+Context, Interpretation, and Pleasure: Faculty Panel I – Moderated by Kelley Bell, UMBC

 Context Interpretation and Pleasure: Next Works and Words – Johanna Drucker, The University of Virginia